IBBoard/cawbird/README.md

 ## Compiling

 ```
-./autogen.sh --prefix=/usr
-make
-make install
+meson build
+ninja -C build
 ```

-Corebird installs its application icon into `/usr/share/icons/hicolor/`, so an appropriate call to `gtk-update-icon-cache` might be needed.
+Cawbird installs its application icon into `/usr/share/icons/hicolor/`, so an appropriate call to `gtk-update-icon-cache` might be needed.